Trooper shoots, kills man who allegedly shot at another vehicle on I-44

-Alan "Wild Wade" Hutchinson, 39, of Inola died of his wounds at the scene overnight along 129th East Avenue at 27th Street.
+Alan "Wild Wade" Hutchinson, 39, of Inola died at the scene overnight along 129th East Avenue at 27th Street.

 Troopers were advised about 3:40 a.m. of a person in a vehicle, later identified as Hutchinson, shooting at another vehicle while eastbound on I-44 near Yale Avenue, according to an Oklahoma Highway Patrol news release.